Reading:

 Price management is an essential practice for retailers that offer the same products to their customers.
 However, it may or may not work for some companies.
 Large retailers match prices to offer their customers purchasing confidence, increasing their brand loyalty.

 Today, it is a common practice for shoppers to compare prices before purchasing products or services.
 It is wise to establish a sophisticated price match policy and consider the profit margins before implementing it.
-Otherwise, you will experience price wars cycles that lead to decreased profits and ROIs.
+Otherwise, you will experience price war cycles that lead to decreased profits and ROIs.

 On the other hand, consumers must ensure the identical product is in stock at your competitor’s store.
 Additionally, they need to present sufficient information on your competitor’s price using different channels, such as flyers, printouts, photos, or websites.
 That way, they can benefit from a company’s pricing strategy.